-The Hospital focused its efforts on children and young adults through a partnership with two local Boy's and Girls' Clubs in the area.
+The Hospital focused its efforts on children and young adults through a partnership with two local Boys and Girls Clubs in the area.
 Starting in 2021, after a COVID-19 delay, the Hospital has had multiple educational sessions at both clubs working with more than 75% of the membership at each club to increase their understanding of the impact of healthy eating and physical activity.
-The Hospital has also deployed educational classes and screenings in the Holly Hill neighborhood, providing screenings to 1,130 residents and education to 1,157 residents in the last year.